Current ANZIC-RC Advisory Board Members

 Professor (DJ) Jamie Cooper AO BMBS MD FRACP FCICM FAHMS

-Professor Cooper is Director of the Australian and New Zealand Intensive Care Research Centre (ANZIC-RC); Director of the NHMRC Centre of Research Excellence for Patient Blood Management in Critical Illness and Trauma (Blood-CRE); Head of the Acute and Critical Care Division in the School of Public Health and Preventive Medicine, all at Monash University; and Senior Specialist in Intensive Care, Head of ICU Research and Deputy Director of the Department of Intensive Care at The Alfred Hospital, Melbourne.
+Professor Cooper is Sir John Monash Distinguished Professor and Co-Director of the Australian and New Zealand Intensive Care Research Centre (ANZIC-RC) at Monash University; and Senior Specialist in Intensive Care at The Alfred Hospital, Melbourne.
 In 2017, he was awarded an Officer of the Order of Australia (AO) for distinguished service to intensive care medicine in the field of traumatic brain injury as a clinician, and to medical education as an academic, researcher and author.
-He is a National Health and Medical Research Council (NHMRC) Practitioner Fellow, full Professor of Intensive Care Medicine at Monash University and Hon.
+In 2021, Professors Jamie Cooper and Rinaldo Bellomo were jointly awarded the GSK Award for Research Excellence (ARE) in recognition of their global leadership and innovative research in critical care medicine that has helped transform approaches to treatment of critically ill patients worldwide.
+The GSK ARE is one of the most prestigious awards available to the Australian medical research community.
+Prof Cooper is a National Health and Medical Research Council (NHMRC) Practitioner Fellow, full Professor of Intensive Care Medicine at Monash University and Hon.
 Professorial Fellow in the Critical Care and Trauma Division at The George Institute for Global Health, University of Sydney.
-He has published more than 290 journal papers including 18 in New England Journal of Medicine (NEJM), Lancet, Journal of the American Medical Association (JAMA) and Annals of Internal Medicine.
-He has been a Principal or Co-investigator on peer reviewed research grants exceeding $64 million including 24 NHMRC grants.
+He was Director of the NHMRC Centre of Research Excellence for Patient Blood Management in Critical Illness and Trauma (Blood-CRE) from 2012-19.
+He has >400 publications including 18 in New England Journal of Medicine (NEJM), The Lancet, Journal of the American Medical Association (JAMA) and Annals of Internal Medicine.
+He has been a Principal or Co-investigator on peer reviewed research grants exceeding $83 million including 42 NHMRC/MRFF grants.
 Research foci include randomised clinical trials in traumatic brain injury, sepsis, acute lung injury, resuscitation fluids, and blood transfusion.

 |Professor Rinaldo Bellomo AO MBBS MD PhD FRACP FCICM FAHMS|